maboglia/CorsoPHP/appunti/php-the-rightway.md

 --------

 ### Concatenamento

-*   If your line extends beyond the recommended line length (120 characters), consider concatenating your line
-*   For readability it is best to use concatenation operators over concatenating assignment operators
-*   While within the original scope of the variable, indent when concatenation uses a new line

 *   Se la tua linea eccede la lunghezza raccomandata (120 caratteri), considera il concatenamento
 *   Per leggibilità è meglio usare gli operatori di concatenamento invece che gli operatori concatenanti di assegnazione